 Please allow 24 hours for review moderation and approval.

 140 Mini Meatballs

-The 6 pound bag of Costco meatballs includes 140 individual meatballs.
-There are 96 ounces in 6 pounds, so therefore each meatball weighs approximately .69 ounces.
-These meatballs are on the smaller side and some people would even dare call them mini-meatballs.
+The 6-pound bag of Costco meatballs includes 140 individually frozen meatballs.
+There are 96 ounces in 6 pounds, so each frozen meatball weighs approximately .69 ounces.
+These Costco meatballs are on the smaller side; some people would even dare call them mini-meatballs.

 Versatile - Eat These Meatballs Anytime

 The great part about the Kirkland Signature Italian Beef Meatballs is that they are super versatile.
 The packaging states they can be used as appetizers, as part of an entree, and even in sandwiches.

 These Costco meatballs have a lot of potential, and because of their wide range of uses, they provide a lot of value and are a great item to keep in the freezer.

 Costco Cost Comparison